flkjk/books/README.md

-# Literango Book Repo
+# Langduet Book Repo

-Public domain books created or sourced for [literango.com](https://literango.com).
+Public domain books created or sourced for [langduet.com](https://langduet.com).

 ## The structure of this repo